jchook/phpunit-assert-throws/README.md

 ## Notes

-I realize that `assertNotThrows()` is grammatically... odd, but it's in keeping with the PHPUnit naming conventions, such as [`assertNotContains()`](https://phpunit.de/manual/current/en/appendixes.assertions.html#appendixes.assertions.assertContains).
-Additionally, the PHPUnit team's philosophy is that [this inverse assertion is not even needed](https://github.com/sebastianbergmann/phpunit-documentation/issues/171).
+You may think that `assertNotThrows()` feels grammatically… odd.
+However, it conforms with the PHPUnit naming conventions, such as [`assertNotContains()`](https://phpunit.de/manual/current/en/appendixes.assertions.html#appendixes.assertions.assertContains).
+Additionally, the PHPUnit team believes that [we don't need this inverse assertion](https://github.com/sebastianbergmann/phpunit-documentation/issues/171).

 ## License